gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 ![img alt](./img/send-request.png)

-3. Sign in the message sending transaction as it is shown in the step #2.3
+3. Sign the message sending transaction as it is shown in the step 3 of section **Upload Program**.

 4. After your message has been successfully processed, the program responds with PONG: